The following is re-posted from the “Bowers on Collecting” column on Coin Update

 In August 1999, President Bill Clinton appointed Jay Johnson as director of the Mint, succeeding Philip Diehl.
-Johnson had served earlier in various government offices and at one time was a representative to Congress from Wisconsin.
+Johnson had served earlier in various government offices and, at one time, was a representative to Congress from Wisconsin.
 He spent 36 years in media, including radio and television broadcasting.
-Confirmed by the Senate in May 2000, he served as Mint director until in August 2001 when in the change of administration President George W. Bush appointed Henrietta Holsman Fore as director.
+Confirmed by the Senate in May 2000, he served as Mint director until August 2001 when in the change of administration, President George W. Bush appointed Henrietta Holsman Fore as director.

 He helped create innovative advertising for the “golden dollars.”
 One television spot featured George Washington holding one.
-Kermit the Mint Spokesfrog was on the screen as well, mainly promoting Statehood quarters.
+Kermit the Mint Spokesfrog was also on the screen, mainly promoting Statehood quarters.
 Similar to what Mary T. Brooks had done to a slightly lesser extent during her tenure, Johnson was always available to the numismatic community, appeared at many events, and answered questions.
 We (the numismatic community) were very lucky.